• Top Water is the Ticket

 Clarity: Clear

-Hatches: Stoneflies, Caddis, Hendrickson, Blue Winged Olive, March Brown, Yellow Sallies with Sulphurs making an appearance in smaller numbers
+Hatches: Stoneflies, Caddis, Blue Winged Olive, Yellow Sallies, Sulphurs

 Current Shop and Guided Fishing Updates: AWESOME CLINIC WITH JOE GOODSPEED!
 Write up to Follow.